Connect with others who understand.

 • Malnutrition

-About one-third of people with lupus also have Raynaud’s phenomenon (also called Raynaud’s syndrome or Raynaud’s disease).
-This condition is separate from lupus and can limit blood flow to your hands, causing fingernail issues like looseness, indents, or grooves.
+About one-third of people with lupus also have Raynaud’s phenomenon (also called Raynaud’s syndrome).
+This condition develops as a result of other diseases such as lupus and can limit blood flow to your hands, causing skin color changes and fingernail issues like looseness, pitting, or grooves.
+Primary Raynaud’s phenomenon (also called Raynaud’s disease) can appear by itself, not secondary to another illness.
+In this case, the symptoms are more mild.
 Your rheumatology team or dermatology provider will let you know if they think you have this condition and should pursue treatment.

 How To Take Care of Your Fingernails When Living With Lupus